thimslugga/su-exec-rs/README.md

 su-exec-rs user-spec command [args]
 ```

-user-spec is either a user name (e.g. nobody) or user name and group name separated with colon (e.g. nobody:ftp).
-Numeric uid/gid values can be used instead of names.
+**Note: *user-spec* is either a user name (e.g. nobody) OR username + group name separated by a colon (e.g. nobody:ftp).
+Numeric uid/gid values can also be used instead of string names.**

 As the root user: